downthecrop/CryptoBones/README.md

 - Place your layer images in separate folders within a main folder.
 The script currently expects two types of layers: front layers and back layers.

-- Update the directory, front_categories, and back_categories variables in the Python script to match your folder structure.
+- Update the nft_collection_name, front_categories, and back_categories variables in the Python script to match your folder structure.

 Run the Python script: